jesselpalmer/jesselpalmer/README.md

 I lead an engineering organization that includes two full-stack engineering teams.
 One is focused on growing our core Surveys product.
 The other team focuses on developing our internal development A/B testing platform.

 I have tons of interests, but nowadays, I seem to spend most of my time in Growth, Product, and Front-end engineering.
-JavaScript and TypeScript tend to be my go-to languages.
+JavaScript, TypeScript, and Python tend to be my go-to languages.

 I also am the co-author of [Testing Angular Applications](https://www.manning.com/books/testing-angular-applications).